 Export an Excel list of individuals to target different companies.
 You’ll probably want to connect with one or more people from each target account.

 Next, you want to add another layer of automation tools.
-This is helpful in speeding up your outreach campaign.
+This helps speed up your outreach campaign.
 A tool like PhantomBuster can be super useful here.

 It can extract LinkedIn users from a search and auto-connect with them.
 It’ll also keep track of the people accepting your requests.
 Additionally, the tool will automate your outreach campaign and sales sequences.